lkesteloot/trs80/packages/trs80-emulator/README.md

-# TRS-80 Model III emulator
+# TRS-80 Model I and Model III emulator

-This is a TypeScript-based TRS-80 Model III emulator.
+This is a TypeScript-based TRS-80 Model I and Model III emulator.
 [Try it in your browser](https://lkesteloot.github.io/trs80-emulator/).

 To run a local build: